openedx/edx-platform/docs/en_us/course_authors/source/advanced_problems.rst

-.. _Write-Your-Own-Grader:
+.. _Custom Python Evaluated Input:

-Write-Your-Own-Grader ("Custom Python-Evaluated Input")
+Custom Python-Evaluated Input ("Write-Your-Own-Grader")
 -------------------------------------------------------

-In write-your-own-grader problems (also called "custom Python-evaluated input" problems), the grader evaluates a student's response using a Python script that you create and embed in the problem.
+In custom Python-evaluated input  (also called "write-your-own-grader problems" problems), the grader evaluates a student's response using a Python script that you create and embed in the problem.
 These problems can be any type.
-Numerical input and text input problems are the most popular write-your-own-grader.
+Numerical input and text input problems are the most popular write-your-own-grader problems.

 .. image:: Images/CustomPythonExample.png
  :alt: Image of a write your own grader problem